PaklongC/Fitnesswheelchair/_posts/2019-10-28-data-visualization.md

 subtitle: D3.js, DCD Hub and Jupyter Notebook
 ---

-Data transferred through <b>FIXMEEEEE</b> can be visualized using several methods.
+Data transferred can be visualized using several methods.

 #### 1. D3.js
-D3.js offers an extensive library with widgets, build up from several different .html-, .css-, .js-files etcetera.<br>
+D3.js offers an extensive library with widgets, build up from several different .html-, .css-, .js- and other files.<br>
 ```python
 from flask import Flask, render_template, request
 from flask_socketio import SocketIO, emit